 Dry fire can be very beneficial, especially for new shooters.
-It can prevent the development of a flinch, or cure an existing one.
-Because it gets rid of the aversive stimuli of the shot going off, people who flinch often benefit greatly from intensive dry fire.
+It can help you avoid developing a flinch, or cure an existing one.
+Because it gets rid of noise and recoil, people who flinch often benefit greatly from regular dry fire.

 Dry fire is usually more convenient than going to the range.
-It is a boon to shooters on a limited budget, because it allows you to practice basic gun manipulations without spending money on ammunition.
-You can thus build up thousands of repetitions of attaining perfect sight alignment, a perfect trigger squeeze and a complete follow through, without the expense of firing thousands of rounds.
+It is a boon to shooters on a limited budget, because it allows you to practice basic gun manipulations without spending any money on ammunition.
+Through dry fire, you can build up thousands of repetitions of attaining perfect sight alignment, a perfect trigger squeeze, and a complete follow through without the expense of firing thousands of rounds.

 But there’s one nasty little drawback: dry fire is very dangerous.

-Many, if not most, accidental shootings among good shooters are caused by someone dry firing in a dangerous manner — while distracted, or while overtired, or while failing to follow all the safety rules.
-My range buddy’s former high school sweetheart was killed in just that manner, shot through the head while she slept next to her 8-month-old baby.
+Many, if not most, accidental shootings among good shooters are caused by someone dry firing in a negligent manner — while distracted, or while overtired, or while failing to follow all the safety rules.
+My range buddy’s former high school sweetheart was killed in just that way, shot through the head while she dozed next to her 8-month-old baby.
 The young man who killed her was dry firing his new gun in the house across the street.
-Well, he thought he was dry firing, anyway.
+Well, he thought he was dry firing.
 But it turned out his gun was loaded.

-If you doubt that dry fire is dangerous, run a search for the words “negligent discharge” on any internet gun board, and see how many tragedies and near-tragedies happened while dry firing.
+If you doubt that dry fire can be risky, run a search for the words “negligent discharge” on any internet gun board (such as The Firing Line), and see how many tragedies and near-tragedies happened while dry firing.

 Too many people become complacent and chuck the Four Rules out the window simply because they need to get some dry fire practice in.
 Foolish!
 The purpose of dry firing is to engrain certain physical habits into your memory — so deeply engrain them that your body will automatically behave that way under stress.
 You do not want to engrain poor safety habits.
 Dry firing without following the Four Rules is worse than not dry firing at all, because it accomplishes the exact opposite of its intended purpose.

-Here are the Four Universal Rules and how they apply to dry fire:
+Here are the Four Universal Rules of Gun Safety and how they apply to dry fire:

 Rule One, “All guns are always loaded,” means that the safety rules ALWAYS apply.
 You must always treat every firearm with the cautious respect you would give it if you knew for sure that it was loaded and able to fire.
 When you follow this rule, even after you have just checked to see that your gun is unloaded, you still never do anything with it that you would not be willing to do with a loaded gun.
 All other safety rules follow from this one cardinal rule.

 Rule Two, “Never point the gun at anything you are not willing to destroy,” simply states the logical consequence of Rule One.
 When you choose a direction for dry fire, you must choose a direction in which you would be willing to fire a loaded weapon.
-Don’t point it at your dog, at the big-screen TV you can’t afford to replace, at a friend, or at an heirloom vase.
-Point it at something that would result in only minor and acceptable property damage if the gun were loaded.
+Never lose track of where your gun points.
+Never allow it to point at your dog, at the big-screen TV you can’t afford to replace, at a friend, or at an heirloom vase.
+Point it at something that would result only in minor and acceptable property damage if the gun were loaded, not injury or death.

 One of the reasons people dry fire is to learn Rule Three, “Keep your finger off the trigger until your sights are on target.”
-This rule needs to be contained not just in your thinking brain, but in your body’s physical response to holding the gun in your hand.
+This rule needs to be contained not just in your thinking brain, but also in your body’s physical response to holding the gun in your hand.
 It should take a conscious effort of will to put your finger on the trigger.
-You should never, ever, ever find your finger resting on the trigger or within the trigger guard when you didn’t consciously put it there.
-Keep your finger out of the trigger guard until your sights are on target.
+You should never, ever, ever find your finger resting on the trigger or inside the trigger guard when you didn’t consciously put it there.
+Keep your finger out of the trigger guard and indexed high on the frame until your sights are on target.

 What’s a target?
 A target is anywhere you have deliberately chosen as the best place for a bullet to land in a given situation.
 It can be a piece of paper, a criminal intruder, or a falling steel plate.
 It can be a particular spot on the living room floor, a thick stack of phone books, or a painting hung on a basement wall.
 The important thing is that the target is deliberately chosen.
 Never put your finger on the trigger, for dry fire or for any other reason including disassembling the gun, until you have deliberately chosen the best place for a bullet to land in that situation.